Mature Age Apprenticeships

 Are there any negative sides to doing an Apprenticeship?

 There are also negative factors to completing mature aged apprenticeships that also need to be considered when deciding on your future.
-The biggest concern to most would-be applicants is the initial financial sacrifice that they would encounter; it is highly recommend you calculate carefully what your budget would be and how you or your family might be affected by a decrease in income, and whether it is sustainable for everyone.
-Another common issue is that some apprentices are surprised at how difficult an adult apprenticeship can be at times, depending on the field, apprentices are expected to work hard and combined with other factors such as younger people being in positions of power and giving orders, this can be tough.
+The biggest concern to most would-be applicants is the financial sacrifice that they would encounter, particularly at the beginning; it is highly recommend you calculate carefully what your budget would be and how you or your family might be affected by a decrease in income, and whether it is sustainable for everyone.
+Another common issue is that some apprentices are surprised at how difficult an adult apprenticeship can be at times, depending on the field, apprentices are expected to work hard and combined with other factors, such as younger people being in positions of power and giving orders, this can be tough.
 However, this should not be a problem if you have determination, maturity, persistence and most importantly; realise that once qualified it would have all been worth it.

 How long does it take to complete one?